MagQ98/haunted-house/README.md

 ======

 <p>Haunted House is based on choose your own adventure books.
 Specifically the Goosebumps Reader Beware, you choose the scare books by R.L.Stine</p>
-<p>The user is initally greeted by a start promt where they enter their name and then consent to playing</p>
+<p>The user is initally greeted by a start prompt where they enter their name and then consent to playing</p>
 <p>From there the user is presented with an original story about a Haunted house where they are given the choice to follow whatever narrative they desire</p>
 <p>The user is in control of how the story plays out and in order to successfully escape the haunted house the user must make all the right decisions</p>
 <p>When making a choice the user will either be asked to enter Yes or No to some questions and A, B or C to other questions</p>